Net zero targets

 - Target year – The EU aims to reach net zero GHG emissions by 2050 at the latest, with net negative emissions thereafter.

 - Emissions coverage – The target covers all GHG emissions and all sectors of the economy.

-- International aviation and maritime transport – While international aviation is included in the Commission’s modelling of the goal, maritime transport is not.
+- International aviation and maritime transport – While international aviation is included in the Commission’s modelling of the target, maritime transport is not.
 The inclusion of the international aviation and maritime transport is also not clearly mentioned in the European Climate Law.

 - Reductions or removals outside of own borders – The Climate Law states that the balance between emissions and removals is to be achieved domestically.

 - Legal status – The EU included its net zero target in its Climate Law passed in 2021 (European Parliament and Council).
 Additionally, the net zero target is included in the EU’s LTS (Croatian Presidency and the European Commission, 2020).